 Non-Monogamy encompasses a whole host of various situations: Swingers, couples in open relationships, people who identify as polyamorous or even just those who are not in committed relationships and are dating numerous people.
 Most of these non-monogamous people are (hopefully) well aware of safe sex practices and use them every time.

 More than half of you out there still probably own sex toys made from materials that would cause me premature grey hair, try as I might to dissuade you.
 But many people, even if they’ve switched to silicone vibrators and glass dildos, pull out a cock ring from their arsenal now and then and I’m betting it’s not silicone.
-Or at least, not 100% pure silicone because they’re not the norm.
-Most cock rings are inexpensive and made from various soft and stretchy materials: Jelly/Rubber, Elastomer/TPR or silicone blends (which are not the same as pure silicone and are not non-porous).
-You’ll see silicone blends show up in sneaky ways; they’ll be labeled “SEBS” which stands for silicone-elastomer blend, or they’ll just merely be labeled a quiet, solitary “silicone”.
-As I’ve mentioned in the past, the government only says that a sex toy needs to contain a mere 10% silicone to be labeled as nothing other than “silicone”.
-So it can be 90% TPR and they’re not going to tell you that.
+Most cock rings are inexpensive and made from various soft and stretchy materials: Jelly/Rubber, Elastomer/TPR (less porous than jelly and usually non-toxic, but still porous) or silicone blends (which seems to be an industry lie).
+You’ll see these so-called “silicone blends” show up in sneaky ways; they’ll be labeled “SEBS” which Screaming O has claimed stands for silicone-elastomer blend (a lie, SEBS stands for something else entirely), or they’ll just merely be labeled a quiet, solitary “silicone” depending on how well the retailer does their homework.
+As I’ve mentioned in the past, these sex toy companies can outright lie.
+The previous myth of “if it contains 10% silicone, they can call it silicone” is false – they can call it whatever they want, regardless of the material composition.
 Of course, you can whip out your trusty sex-geek-detective lighter and perform a flame test.
-Remember those Bedroom Kandi kegel balls?
-Yeah, they were labeled as “silicone” and I was told that they were silicone, but they went up in sticky, destructive flames.
-Ahem.
+I flame-tested a Screaming O “SEBS” cock ring, and it burned hotter and brighter than your average oil lamp.
+Silicone?
+I think not.
+Another quick test is visual – if the material is crystal clear, then it is not silicone.
+Clear silicone is a cloudy clear.

 Also, don’t let a luxury price tag on the vibrating versions fool you into submission.The Lelo Bo, Tor 1, and the Bedroom Kandi Rise and Shine are all higher-end cock rings that are rechargeable but they are made from Elastomer or TPR.
 Soft, stretchy and free from phthalates and latex, they’re certainly better for your body than the cheap jelly versions but they’re still porous and should never be shared beyond fluid-bonded partners.
 The Lelo Tor II, the Tantus C-Ring, Je Joue Mio, some BMS brand rings and various Jopen branded rings are all made from true silicone.
 However, even though many of these are waterproof they’re still vibrators and should never be boiled or tossed in the dishwasher.
 You’ll be able to get a safe clean by a simple handwash.